SemV/dubstep/README.md

 Dubstep

-Discover a new dimension of sound.
 This website is dedicated to my love for dubstep, the electronic music genre.

 UX

 The purpose of this website is to showcase some of my favourite artists and tracks in the hope that people will discover a new genre they like.
 The website is mostly set out to entertain the audience.
 A user should be able to:
 - View artists